Copyright 2016. 1997. "The Process of Recovery." Cindy J. Bitter

 It was the mid-1980's.
 I was asked to come into my community local hospital's eating disorder program to talk with patients about my experience with eating disorder recovery.
 It was very rare for a recovering patient to come into a program and talk with patients at that time.
 What was even rarer?
 To talk about recovery, the process of recovery.

-Instead, eating disorder recovery remained a mysterious process that was talked of in terms of "getting better" with a focus on the end goal: gaining weight.
+Instead, recovery remained a mysterious word and process that was talked in terms of "getting better" with a focus on the end goal: gaining weight.
 No one talked about what it was like to go back into life after treatment, during recovery.
 Nobody really said what it was like to not have an eating disorder after you had an eating disorder.
 Like what the heck happened after you gained weight?
 Was life suddenly, magically, all better?
 That's what I believed.
 That's what many believed.
 Everything got better.
 All at once.
 Yet the reality of recovery remained a mystery because no one ever stayed around afterwards or talked about it once they left treatment.

 We all wanted recovery.